 The passive phase is about the spiritual growth of others.
 Our faith is set, but we cannot be actively involved in the faith journey of others any longer.
-As the name says it, the phase is passive.
-Most often we are frail, be it through old age, health issues, or other unfavorable circumstances.
+As the name says, the phase is passive.
+Most often, we are frail, be it through old age, health issues, or other unfavorable circumstances.
 We are not strong enough to manage our or other people’s lives.
-Nevertheless, our situation serves as an example to others.
-We teach love though weakness, strength through perseverance, and compassion through suffering.
+But our situation serves as an example to others.
+We teach love through weakness, strength through perseverance, and compassion through suffering.
 While this phase does not sound enticing, we are assured that God’s spiritual shield and peace protects us in our circumstances.
 The passive step is the greatest act of devotion and love we can give to God and humanity.

 29. How can we accelerate the faith journey?